Who Is This Credit Card Best For?

 - One restrictive redemption option: Unlike cash-back cards that let you redeem your rewards for actual cash, you can only use your rewards toward purchases at participating Kroger stores.
 What’s more, you’ll only get your rewards four times per year, in the mail, in the form of $5 certificates.

-It’s not a standard sign-up bonus, but the fuel discount of 25 cents per gallon at Kroger fuel centers during your first year is definitely an incentive for new cardholders.
+It’s not a standard new cardholders' bonus, but the fuel discount of 25 cents per gallon at Kroger fuel centers during your first year is definitely an incentive.
 By our calculations, it could be worth $200.

 Assuming you spend $175 a month on gas (as the average American household does), and if the average price per gallon is $2.55, you could save about $17 a month.
 That is, if you shop enough at Kroger-owned stores.
 To get the 25 cents off, you must be able to simultaneously redeem at least 100 fuel points earned through the loyal shopper program (if you’re not already in it, you’ll automatically be enrolled.)
 That’s easily doable if you spend at least $100 a week on groceries (you earn 1 fuel point per $1 of groceries purchased) and use about a tank of gas each week.

 Besides being restricted to Kroger fuel centers, there are a number of stipulations that make this bonus pretty high-maintenance.
 For one, you must use your fuel points by the end of the month after the month you earn them or they will expire.
 Also, the maximum number of gallons you can get per fill-up is 35.

 Earning Points & Rewards

 The Kroger REWARDS World Mastercard pays 3 points per $1 on select brands within the Kroger family, 2 points per $1 spent in Kroger’s network of stores, and 1 point per $1 on all other purchases.
 The brands include Kroger, Heritage Farm, Luvsome, Bakery Fresh Goodness, Fresh Foods Market, Big K, and Pet Pride, among others.
 Stores in the network include: